 Disbursements are made quarterly by the State Controller's Office.
-A warrant will be issued to each participating agency.
-Each participating agency shall select one person identified as the Agency Fiscal Administrator who will receive the warrant.
-The Agency Fiscal Administrator cannot be the same person as the Agency Administrator.
+A warrant will be issued to each participating agency and addressed to the assigned Agency Fiscal Administrator.
+The Fiscal Administrator should be City/County level staff (i.e., the County Auditor-Controller) unless we receive a letter designating otherwise, from the City/County Administrators Office.